ianfnelson/blog.iannelson.uk/content/posts/2005-01-18-framework-for-persisting-net-classes-into-sql-server-image-fields-with-locking-ability.md

     DataStore.Add("joebloggs","order1234",objOrder,true);

-this would throw an ObjectLockedException if any user other than &#8220;joebloggs&#8221; had previously locked an object called &#8220;order1234&#8221;.
+this would throw an ObjectLockedException if any user other than “joebloggs” had previously locked an object called “order1234”.

 To retrieve an object, use the Get method.
 If the object is not found, this will return null.
-Otherwise, an instance of PersistedObject will be returned &#8211; this details information such&nbsp;the datetime at which the object was originally stored and last stored, as well as whether it is locked.
+Otherwise, an instance of PersistedObject will be returned – this details information such&nbsp;the datetime at which the object was originally stored and last stored, as well as whether it is locked.
 The actual object itself is accessible through a "StoredObject" property.

 So, to retrieve the sales order object above from the store, a call would be like this: